ickc/pandoc-amsthm/README.md

 ---
 ---

+Define amsthm environment in YAML front matter and use it with a native pandoc div in the main document.
+Using the templates and filter provided, HTML and LaTeX output using amsthm can be realized.

+Demo are available at <https://ickc.github.io/pandoc-amsthm/>.

 # Usage

 `pandoc-amsthm` defines a new syntax above pandoc markdown.
 It is then processed through the use of provided pandoc templates and filter.